Depression

 Depression can also be a symptom of other mental health conditions, such as Bipolar Disorder, where periods of depression alternate with episodes of mania.
 It can also be seen in conditions like Post-Traumatic Stress Disorder (PTSD) or Substance Use Disorders.
 In these cases, it is essential to distinguish depression from the primary condition to develop an effective treatment plan.

-Differentiating Diagnoses: Depression vs. Bipolar Disorder
+Differentiating Between Depression and Bipolar Disorder

 A key difference between Major Depressive Disorder and Bipolar Disorder is the presence of manic episodes in the latter.
 While individuals with MDD experience only depressive episodes, those with Bipolar Disorder alternate between depression and periods of elevated mood or irritability (mania or hypomania).
 Accurate diagnosis is crucial for effective treatment, as treatment for Bipolar Disorder may include mood stabilizers or antipsychotics, which differ from treatments for MDD.